 E-Invoicing: Means invoices created on or submitted to the Authority via the electronic marketplace service.

-Electronic Invoice: Means an invoice (generally in PDF file format) issued by the Supplier and received by the Authority using electronic means, generally email shall be calculated in accordance with the terms of this Annex 2;
+Electronic Invoice: Means an invoice (generally in PDF file format) issued by the Supplier and received by the Authority using electronic means, generally email

 1. How Charges are calculated